buesche87/nanohome/Readme.md

 - InfluxDB
 - Mosquitto (or any other mqtt broker)

-Use the instruction in chapter `Docker Compose` to setup all services
+Use the quick start chapter to get up and running in no time

-> If you'd like to use an existing installation of those services, use the instructions provided in chapter "Manual Installation"
+If you'd like to manually setup your environment, use the instructions provided in chapter "Manual Installation"

-# Docker Compose
+# Quick Start - Docker Compose

-To setup nanohome with all dependencies follow these instructions:
+To setup nanohome with all dependencies follow these instructions.

 - Clone repository to any directory